 The first step toward “recovery” is education.
 Well, that and admitting you’re not okay.
 Here’s everything you need to know about PMD.

-According to Postpartum Support International, 15 to 20% of women experience significant symptoms of depression or anxiety while pregnant or during the postpartum period.
+According to Postpartum Support International, 15 to 20 percent of women experience significant symptoms of depression or anxiety while pregnant or during the postpartum period.
 Women with a history of mental illness, addiction and/or trauma are particularly at risk.

 There are numerous types of perinatal mood disorders — postpartum depression (PPD) is included in this category, but the range of disorders varies.
 Why?
 Because according to the National Perinatal Association, any mental health complication which occurs during the perinatal period, from the time of conception through your infant’s first year of life, is considered a perinatal condition.

 Recognized perinatal mood disorders include prenatal depression, postpartum depression, prenatal anxiety, postpartum anxiety, pre- or postpartum OCD, postpartum psychosis and postpartum post-traumatic stress disorder.

 Since the term perinatal mood disorder encompasses numerous conditions, the symptoms can vary widely.
 Postpartum depression, for example, is characterized by periods of extreme sadness, while those living with postpartum psychosis often deal with delusions, hallucinations and/or unusual beliefs.
 However, there are some universal signs, says Karen Kleiman, the founder and director of The Postpartum Stress Center and author of Good Moms Have Scary Thoughts.

 Many new moms feel overwhelmed and disconnected.
 They express feeling hopeless, helpless, worthless and fatigued.
 Crying and panic attacks are also common (as is anxiety), and changes to sleep and eating habits occur.
 However, many mothers struggle to verbalize their thoughts.